How to search

 - Add an asterisk (

-*) for broader, fuzzy matches. - Use double quotes for strict, exact phrase searches.
+*) for broader, fuzzy matches. - Use double quotes for strict phrase searches without fuzzy results.

 For more details on managing translations, see the CAT view / Translation Editor documentation.